Iretha/design-patterns/src/com/smdev/creational/builder/builder.md

 # The Builder Design Pattern

-Designed to build complex objects with a lot of optional fields.
+Designed to build complex objects with a lot of optional fields or to replace [Telescoping Constructors](/design-patterns/creational/telescoping-constructor) with too many args.
 {: .fs-6 .fw-300 }

 ---